lloydlions/SociumTest/README.md

 Note.
 1. I found some issues while testing it first manually (kindly refer to the email I sent before).
 So what I did is filter the result for Person Justin and Food French toast, then validte the response.
 2. This is my personal framework which I commonly used for something like this.
 Also, I know log4j has vulnerabilities, and it is been 2years since I last touch Java and haven't found a better logger for now.
-3. Other dependencies are for cucumber reporting, which has some problems. and only the generate-report is working.
+3. Other dependencies are for cucumber reporting, which is still no working and only the generate-report is working.

 Thank You